supertokens/supertokens-website/README.md

 ```

 ## Usage
-This library is to be used instead of axios in places where the API requires auth tokens.
+This library is to be used instead of fetch in places where the API requires authentication.
 ```js
 import * as SuperTokensRequest from "supertokens-website";
 ```